Dholydai/writerz-with-an-attitude/README.md

 # writerz-with-an-attitude
-Human-factored Post-Mechanical writing instruments for 'Writerz With an Attitude'. colla
+Human-factored Post-Mechanical writing instruments designed for and approved by 'Writerz With an Attitude'.

 <img src="Images/Maximus.jpg" width="650" />

 Why are writers born in the third decade of the 21st century being shackled to a 19th-Century mechanical typewriter interface?